thofisch/doc-api/api_notes.md

 /carts/1681e6b88ec1/items/1
 /customers/12ev123bv12v/addresses/DE_100100101

-## SHOULD: Only Use UUIDs If Necessary
+### SHOULD:: Only Use UUIDs If Necessary

 Generating IDs can be a scaling problem in high frequency and near real time use cases.
 UUIDs solve this problem, as they can be generated without collisions in a distributed, non-coordinated way and without additional server roundtrips.

 However, they also come with some disadvantages:

-pure technical key without meaning; not ready for naming or name scope conventions that might be helpful for pragmatic reasons, e.g. we learned to use names for product attributes, instead of UUIDs less usable, because... cannot be memorized and easily communicated by humans harder to use in debugging and logging analysis less convenient for consumer facing usage quite long: readable representation requires 36 characters and comes with higher memory and bandwidth consumption not ordered along their creation history and no indication of used id volume may be in conflict with additional backward compatibility support of legacy ids UUIDs should be avoided were not needed for large scale id generation.
+- pure technical key without meaning; not ready for naming or name scope conventions that might be helpful for pragmatic reasons, e.g. we learned to use names for product attributes, instead of UUIDs
+- less usable, because...
+  - cannot be memorized and easily communicated by humans
+  - harder to use in debugging and logging analysis
+  - less convenient for consumer facing usage
+  - quite long: readable representation requires 36 characters and comes with higher memory and bandwidth consumption
+  - not ordered along their creation history and no indication of used id volume
+  - may be in conflict with additional backward compatibility support of legacy ids

+UUIDs should be avoided were not needed for large scale id generation.
 Instead, for instance, server side support with id generation can be preferred (POST on id resource, followed by idempotent PUT on entity resource).
 Usage of UUIDs is especially discouraged as primary keys of master and configuration data, like brand-ids or attribute-ids which have low id volume but widespread steering functionality.

 In any case, we should always use string rather than number type for identifiers.
 This gives us more flexibility to evolve the identifier naming scheme.
 Accordingly, if used as identifiers, UUIDs should not be qualified using a format property.

-Hint: Usually, random UUID is used - see UUID version 4 in RFC 4122.
+> Hint: Usually, random UUID is used - see UUID version 4 in RFC 4122.
 Though UUID version 1 also contains leading timestamps it is not reflected by its lexicographic sorting.
 This deficit is addressed by ULID (Universally Unique Lexicographically Sortable Identifier).
 You may favour ULID instead of UUID, for instance, for pagination use cases ordered along creation time.

-## MAY: Consider Using (Non-) Nested URLs
+### MAY: Consider Using (Non-) Nested URLs

 If a sub-resource is only accessible via its parent resource and may not exists without parent resource, consider using a nested URL structure, for instance: